davidiles/Bird_Detectability/README.md

 **Notes**

+*2024-01-24*
+1)	Elly found that ARUs tend to result in much higher cue rate estimates, compared to human point counts.
+This could be due to humans being unable to bin detections in time properly (e.g., being overwhelmed by a busy dawn chorus).
+a.
+Action: Check whether this occurs in paired human/ARU data, based on Steve’s SK dataset

+2)	Heterogeneity in bird behaviour would result in biased estimates of offsets and density.
+E.g., if some birds call much less frequently than others, or are much less detectable.
+Could also occur if there is unmodeled heterogeneity (e.g., in habitat)
+a.
+Action: Evaluate if standard QPAD (which does not attempt to estimate a mixture of bird types) fits the data adequately, and if not, whether a mixture model is more appropriate.
+Do mixture models fit better than non-mixture models?

+3)	Joint vs independent – are first cues always detected?

 *2023-11-22*
 - "current" analysis is in Analysis folder
 - goodness of fit of standard models seems poor (many extra birds are detected in the first minute compared to predictions, and then subsequently less)